-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

-|How long we tested||4 weeks|
+|How long we tested||1 week|

 |Number of tested tools||16|

 A lot of data recovery solutions out there offer a free trial that only gets you as far as previewing recoverable files.
 Once you attempt to retrieve them, you’ll get hit with a message asking you to purchase the full version.
 Check if the software has a free version that allows actual recovery.

-Fire up the app and select the disk where the lost files were located
+Start the program and choose the disk or partition where the files were last seen

-Choose the data to be restored from the preview display and click Recover to perform the recovery
+Select the data to be restored from the preview panel and click Recover to start recovering the files

 Install quality antivirus/antimalware software.
 Viruses and malware can wreak havoc on your computer and storage media and could lead to some serious loss of data.
 To prevent that, it’s always a good idea to install quality antivirus and antimalware software to counteract any malicious programs trying to infiltrate your machine.

 A quality data recovery program should allow for the retrieval of a wide range of different file types, whether they’re documents, images, audio clips, and others.
 Disk Drill is an excellent option that is capable of recovering MDF extension and you can easily filter out the results by typing the extension into the search bar at the results screen.